Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/map.md

 (map? {:a "b"})  ;; -> true
 ```

 They are used abundantly due to their flexibility.
-When writing Convex Lisp, sooner than later appears the need to map a value to another value.
+When writing Convex Lisp, sooner than later it appears the need to map a value to another value.
 Keys and values can be of any type, collections as well.
 However, as seen in the following examples, it is very common to use [keywords](/cvm/data-types/keyword)
 as keys.